Christleton High School: Sports facilities

 Christleton High School has access to the council owned Christleton Sports Centre, located on the school site.
 The facilities include a sports hall, gym, squash court, dance studio, a large outdoor floodlit court, an all-weather pitch and swimming pool.

 Ofsted

-The School currently has an Outstanding Ofsted which was given in 2014.
-A previous inspection in 2006 by Ofsted gave the School Notice to Improve and a further inspection in 2007 rated the school as Satisfactory.
-In 2010 Ofsted rated the School as Good.
+The School currently has a good Ofsted which was given in 2024.
+A previous inspection in 2014 by Ofsted gave the School Outstanding.

 Smoking at the School

 The school first made headlines in 2002 when former headteacher Geoff Lawson introduced an experiment aimed at helping nicotine-addicted pupils quit smoking.
 Fifteen-year-old pupils from the school were permitted two cigarette breaks a day under strict supervision of teachers.
 This policy no longer applies with smoking being forbidden on school grounds.